Zachacious/Sabertooth/CONTRIBUTING.md

 > Unsure where to begin contributing to Sabertooth?
 You can start by looking through the issue tracker for something simple or maybe read through the [docs](https://abydosdigital.github.io/Sabertooth/) to see if anything needs improvement.

->If you're new to Github check out these friendly tutorials:
+If you're new to Github check out these friendly tutorials:
 * [makeapullrequest.com](http://makeapullrequest.com/)
 * [firsttimersonly.com](http://www.firsttimersonly.com/)
 * [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

->At this point, you're ready to make your changes!
+At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

->If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.
+If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

 # Getting started

 ### Follow these instructions and you'll be on your way in no time.:smile:

->1.
-Create your own fork of the code
+1. Create your own fork of the code
 2. Create a new branch for the fix or feature
 3. Do the changes in your fork
 4. If you like the change and think the project could use it: